Greenville, Mississippi: Air

-Greenville Mid Delta Regional Airport, located in unincorporated Washington County, northeast of downtown Greenville, serves the city and the Mississippi Delta region.
-Commercial passenger air service is currently provided by Contour Airlines with nonstop Embraer regional jet flights to Dallas/Fort Worth (DFW) and Nashville (BNA).
+Greenville Mid Delta Regional Airport (GLH), located in unincorporated Washington County, northeast of downtown Greenville, serves the city and the Mississippi Delta region.
+Commercial passenger air service is currently provided by Denver Air Connection with nonstop flights to Dallas/Fort Worth (DFW) and Atlanta (ATL) on the Fairchild Dornier 328JET, and Contour Airlines with a nonstop Bombardier regional jet flight to Dallas/Fort Worth (DFW).
+Air service out of GLH is federally subsidized under the Essential Air Service program.

-Highway
+Transportation

-U.S. Highway 82, U.S. Highway 61 and the Great River Road (Mississippi Highway 1) are the main transportation arteries through the Greenville area.
+U.S. Highway 61, U.S. Highway 82 and the Great River Road (Mississippi Highway 1) are the main transportation arteries through the Greenville area.
 U.S. Highway 82 is a major part of the Mississippi Delta's transportation network, as it connects to Interstate 55 and other major four-lane highways.
 In addition, the U.S. Highway 82 bypass is being constructed to provide a transportation route at the southern end of the Delta, connecting at the new Mississippi River Bridge and ending near Leland.
 The four-lane Greenville Bridge, a $206 million cable-stayed span crossing the Mississippi River into Arkansas, opened in 2010, replacing the two-lane Benjamin G. Humphreys Bridge, which opened in 1940.